 Promotes healthy mood

-Brain uses a chemical called serotonin to regulate your mood.
+The brain uses a chemical called serotonin to regulate your mood.
 If you aren’t getting enough B12, you may find yourself feeling down.
 One study of diabetic patients experiencing side effects of depression from Metformin found those who took B12 enjoyed a more positive outlook.

 Some research suggests that cobalamin deficiency may cause a type of dementia in elderly patients that is in fact reversible with the right nutritional intervention.
-Generally, though, the dementia caused by B12 deficiency is completely reversible with supplementation.
-While folate can prevent B12-deficient anemia, it cannot prevent the dementia – only B12 itself can do that job.
+Generally, though, dementia caused by B12 deficiency is completely reversible with supplementation.
+While folate can prevent B12-deficient anemia, it cannot prevent dementia – only B12 itself can do that job.

 Keeps You Looking and Feeling Young